 Sanction Scanner Solution

-Sanction Scanner guides through the fight anti-money laundering crimes caused by tax evasion for all organizations, large or small.
+Sanction Scanner guides through the fight against anti-money laundering crimes caused by tax evasion for all organizations, large or small.
 With our AML solutions, organizations can easily comply with the AML Compliance Program set by regulators and are not subject to regulatory penalties.
 With strong API support, organizations automatically perform AML control processes in seconds.
-Sanctions Scanner has important lists such as global sanctions, PEP, blocked persons.
-The database of the Sanctions Scanner is updated instantly.
+Sanction Scanner has important lists such as global sanctions, PEP, blocked persons.
+The database of the Sanction Scanner is updated instantly.
 Organizations can check their customers 24/7 in this database.
 With our applications of AML Screening and Monitoring Software, Transaction Screening Software, Transaction Monitoring Software, Adverse Media Screening Software, organizations can easily comply with the AML Compliance Program.
 You can contact us for detailed information.